High School Programs

 Attendance is mandatory on Orientation Day, Monday, June 2, 2025.

 Applicants must be from the Greater Cincinnati Area, be 17 years and 6 months old by the start of the program, and either be graduating from high school in 2025 or have completed their college freshman year.
-Successful applicants will also from at least one of the following underrepresented or disadvantaged backgrounds:
+Successful applicants will also be from one of the multitude of groups underrepresented in biomedical research and medicine.

 The BRIMS program is highly competitive.
 Only US citizens, or green card holders are eligible to apply for the program.
 Successful applicants are high achieving graduating high school seniors or students completing their first year of college and have taken multiple science courses (rising Freshmen or Sophomores).
 We consider high school class rank, GPA, ACT or SAT scores (if available), number of science classes taken, leadership in extracurricular activities and recommendations to narrow the applications to 20 finalists.
 From those, the top 14 to 15 will be matched with mentors based on their personal essays and interviews, depending on funding.
 All applicants must submit a personal statement highlighting their academic achievements; extracurricular activities; future academic and career goals; and any obstacles they have encountered personally that have shaped their motivation, personality, and outlook.